- Dr Jane Turner

 For publications by this staff member, visit QUT ePrints, the University's research repository.

-- Gaming the Narrative: Engaging the Audience and Uncertainty Through Story, Performance and Play
+- Gaming the Narrative: Authoring Emergence by Designing for Authority, Audience Agency, and Uncertainty in Theatre and Play

 PhD, Principal Supervisor